oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 npx tailwindcss init
 ```

-This will add a new file called `tailwind.config.js` to the root of your application.
+You've now added a new file called `tailwind.config.js` to the root of your application.
 Replace the contents of that file with the code below.

 ```javascript
 module.exports = {